 Authentication

-The Prime API uses bearer token authentication.
-Every request must include your query key in theAuthorization header.
+The Legend API uses bearer token authentication.
+Every request must include a query key or JWT in theAuthorization header.

 Query keys